Danilo-Araujo-Silva/debugdanjs/README.md

 # DebugDan
 DebugDan (or debudanjs) is a tool for dump a object using javascript.

-The funciton **dump** looks like the function *[var_dump](http://php.net/manual/en/function.var-dump.php)* in PHP.
+The function **dump** looks like the function *[var_dump](http://php.net/manual/en/function.var-dump.php)* in PHP.
 This function provide all information enclosed in the given variable.

 #Instalation
 ##Including in head